• Skip to primary navigation

 Clifton Mill is a great historic destination if you are looking for something new to try for the holiday season.

-I had first found out about Clifton Mill from a friend’s Facebook post that said it was worth the drive, and that was demonstrated by their incredible pictures.
+I first found out about Clifton Mill from a friend’s Facebook post that said it was worth the drive, and that was demonstrated by their incredible pictures.
 We had to find out for ourselves.

 Clifton Mill did not disappoint.